During the past few years, enamel pins have become a popular accessory. People like them because they are easy to add on

 Visual marketing is key for selling your pins.
 Instagram, Twitter, and Facebook are great places to get your designs in front of potential customers.
 Using the right hashtags can put your designs in front of new audiences.
 With Selz, you can sell directly to your social audiences and make the checkout process simple and easy!

-Depending on the pin you design, it could be possible to sell it in a brick & mortar store.
+Depending on the pin you design, it could be possible to sell it in a brick and mortar store.
 Research stores in your area that may be interested in selling your enamel pin.
 Look at local clothing and accessories stores, gift shops, or stationery stores.

 Enamel pins make great incentives for Patreon supporters.
 If they like your designs and work already, they may be willing to purchase more.